Terriao/OpenJND/README.md

 ## Method catalogue

 For each method we give the context that motivated it, the modelling step that distinguishes it from its predecessors, and a one-line characterisation of the JND map it produces.
-Bibliographic details (including publication year) are listed at the end of each entry for citation.
+Bibliographic details are listed at the end of each entry for citation.

 ### 5.1 Chou & Li